Shangmin-Chen/Whisperrr/OVERVIEW.md

 #### Phase 3: Backend Deep Dive (Week 3)
 1. **Study the Spring Boot structure** - Understand the layered architecture
-2. **Explore the entities and relationships** - See how data is modeled
+2. **Explore the DTOs and data flow** - See how data is transferred between services
 3. **Understand the service layer** - Focus on business logic implementation
 4. **Learn about error handling** - Study the exception handling patterns